 Full Article: How to do Running Stitch

-Satin stitch is better for smaller leaves since longer strands may catch.
+Satin stitch is better for small leaves since longer strands may catch.

 Rember when sewing an embroidery leaf in a satin stitch that it is best to start in the center and work towards the edge.
 Then go back to the center and work towards the other edge.